-What are the qualities that define a liveable, vibrant and sustainable urban community?
-And why should cities embrace participatory planning and include their wider regions as part of their long-term vision?
-In this feature article, Flemming Borreskov, member of the Lee Kuan Yew World City Prize Council, and Professor Wulf Daseking, member of the Nominating Committee, share their views on the trends and thinking that are shaping the Prize and cities worldwide.
+What are the qualities that define liveable, vibrant and sustainable urban communities?
+Why should cities embrace participatory planning and include their wider regions in their long-term vision?
+We speak to Flemming Borreskov and Prof Wulf Daseking on the trends and thinking shaping the Prize and cities worldwide.

 “The message – that participatory planning can usher in real change – should give hope to all those not living on the ‘sunny side’ of society,” declares Wulf Daseking.
 “Greater integration – not separation – of all parts of the population should be the way forward for cities.”